TL;DR

 Stock Trading

-During sudden market movements, large buy or sell orders may be filled at varying prices, causing slippage.
+During sudden market movements, large buy or sell orders may be filled at varying prices.

 Cryptocurrency Transactions